Xilinx/RFNoC-HLS-NeuralNet/README.md

     nnet::compute_layer<layer4_t, layer5_t, weight_t, bias_t, accum5_t, N_LAYER_4, N_LAYER_5>
                        (hidden4, res, w5, b5);
     ```
-    This may look busy at first, but the neural network code is relatively straightforward after looking past the template declarations.
+    This may look busy at first, but the neural network code is relatively straightforward after looking past the template declarations (dense layer -> relu -> dense layer -> relu -> ... -> dense layer).
 There are two major differences between the HLS-optimized code and a typical C or C++ implementation.

     First, the input/output interface to each function uses Vivado's hls_stream object, which provides a FIFO buffer that helps developers program C++ code that is naturally conducive to FPGA synthesis.